melvin0008/julia/doc/manual/metaprogramming.rst

 :obj:`Expr` objects contain three parts:

-- a Symbol identifying the action represented by the expression:
+- a symbol identifying the action represented by the expression (see below for more discussion of Symbols):

 .. doctest::